 2. Did not start an RRSP or Retirement Fund soon enough

 This is a common mistake.
 Saving for my retirement, using sound investment rules, would have me much farther ahead in my life, I think.
 Set down a set of concrete goals for investing a certain amount of money every year, when you are much younger and you will not be playing the “catch up” game later in your life (as I and others are doing right now).
 Did I have the money back then?
-Well, maybe not, but even a little bit of money put away in your past makes your future that much better (it’s kind of like how to get better at playing Golf, go back in time and start playing earlier).
+Well, maybe not, but even a little bit of money put away in your past makes your future that much better.
+Like how to get better at playing Golf, go back in time and start playing earlier.

-Time can be your best friend when it comes to investing, especially if your investments are growing over that time.
+Time can be your best friend when it comes to investing, significantly if your investments are growing over that time.